![]() | Serveur © IRCAM - CENTRE POMPIDOU 1996-2005. Tous droits réservés pour tous pays. All rights reserved. |

 time judge which vowel was "dominant", and which was "dominated".
 Improvements

-in identification with F0 only concerned the dominated vowel.
+F0 only concerned the dominated vowel.
 If we

 suppose that it is easier to estimate the F0 of a dominant vowel than that of a